GPKnight/Final-Project-Columbia-Cybersecurity/Blue Team Report.md

   - **Metric**: packetbeat-* - sum of *http.request.bytes*
   - **Threshold**: 3500 over 1 minute
   - **Vulnerability Mitigated**: Monitoring for uploading payloads, specifically .php, .sh, or .py scripts which would be used to initiate a reverse or bind shell.
-  - **Reliability**: The webserver in question is a Security company website that only has a blog post submittal page.
-I would think once a standard is established for the typical blog post packet size, a threshhold could be tweaked so that false positives are minimal.
-Once a baseline is established, this alert should be highly reliable.
+  - **Reliability**: Per [this Google Whitepaper](https://dev.chromium.org/spdy/spdy-whitepaper) "...the typical http request header ranges from 200 bytes to 2KB.
+However, typical header size of 700-800 bytes is common."
+If your website was not secure (HTTP vs HTTPS) a malicious actor could use POST or PUT requests to

 #### Name of CPU Usage Monitor

-CPU Usage Monitor is implemented as follows:
+"CPU Usage Monitor" is implemented as follows:
   - **Metric**: metricbeat-* - max of *system.process.cpu.total.pct*
   - **Threshold**: 0.5 over 5 minutes
   - **Vulnerability Mitigated**: TODO